porterjamesj/website/content/hiking/lt23/day18/index.md

 {{< two_images src1="images/bridge.jpg" src2="images/parking_lot.jpg" caption1="Crossing the Winooski river" caption2="The trailhead on Route 2" >}}

 We've been struggling a bit with where to stay during this town stop.
-Waterbury is the most popular option, and has a very charming-looking in called the Old Stagecoach that I was excited about before the starting the hike.
+Waterbury is the most popular option, and has a very charming-looking inn called the Old Stagecoach that I was excited about before the starting the hike.
 Sadly, it and every other place in town are totally booked[^1].
 Stiltz, Recebba, and I ended up finding an AirBnb in Stowe, one town further north.
 Mooch is staying with a family friend.
 Stiltz actually lived in Stowe for a few months while working in the area, so she knows it pretty well.

-We bumble around where the trail crosses Route 2 for a while trying to figure out how to get there, eventually paying for a shuttle from a woman named Joy who runs a local taxi service.
+We bumble around near Route 2 for a while trying to figure out how to get to Stowe, eventually paying for a shuttle from a woman named Joy who runs a local taxi service.
 We found her business card in the "little free library" box at the trailhead parking lot.
 We get to Stowe pretty quickly, which apparently isn't always guaranteed.
 I learned that the traffic here can be pretty bad in spite of it being fairly rural.
 There's only one north-south road connecting Waterbury and Stowe (appropriately called "Waterbury-Stowe Road") so at busy times it can take an hour to go the 10 miles between them, because there's just no other route for traffic to take.

-{{< oneimage src="images/waterbury_stowe_map.jpg" caption="Waterbury and Stowe in relation to the trail." width="100" >}}
+{{< oneimage src="images/waterbury_stowe_map.jpg" caption="Waterbury and Stowe in relation to the trail.
+We took a shuttle to Stowe from where the trail crosses Route 2" width="100" >}}

 Anyway, we shower and clean up at our AirBnb before exploring town a little bit.
 Stowe is charming in the sort of artificial way these types of bougie vacation places are.

 {{< two_images src1="images/stowe1.jpg" src2="images/stowe2.jpg" caption="Stowe" >}}

 We had dinner at a place called the Backyard with Stiltz's friend Jake and his girlfriend Rose.
 They both work for Stowe ski resort.
 Interesting to hear them talk about living there.
-Apparently this place used to be a dive bar and then got changed ownership and got zhuzhed up.
+Apparently this place used to be a dive bar and then changed ownership and got zhuzhed up.
 We talk about how dive bars are a dying species and reminisce about some of our personal favorites[^2].
 I really pig out with burger, two beers, sweet potato fries, salad, nachos.
 All delicious though.
 Great time with all these people!

 Back at our AirBnb we watch a couple episodes of some British show called *The Wilderness* before going to sleep.
-It's set in NYC and as corny as it the street scenes did give me a few pangs of sadness I'll admit.
+It's set in NYC and as corny as it is, I'll admit the street scenes give me a few pangs of sadness.
 This sort of contradicts the feelings I've had at other points on this trip of being "done with my old life there".
 But maybe I can be done with the specifics and still miss the city as a whole.
 We all contain multitudes...

 [^1]: As you can maybe tell from the pictures, by this point in the trip the trees were starting to turn their fall color, so it got harder to find accommodation as lodgings filled up with leaf-peepers.
 [^2]: RIP The Duck in East Harlem.